system76/tech-docs/src/models/thelio-spark-b1-n2/repairs.md

 ### Steps to remove the CPU cooler/thermal paste:

 1. Follow the steps above to [remove the top case](#removing-the-top-case), [remove the side brace](#removing-the-side-brace), [remove the CPU duct](#removing-the-cpu-duct), and [remove the GPU](#replacing-the-gpu).
-    - Unplug the [cooler-mounted CPU fan](#steps-to-replace-the-cooler-mounted-cpu-fan) unless it's already been removed.
+    - Unplug the [heatsink-mounted CPU fan](#steps-to-replace-the-heatsink-mounted-cpu-fan) unless it's already been removed.
 2. While holding the CPU cooler in place so it doesn't fall, loosen the screws on the top and bottom of the CPU cooler holding it onto the mounting bracket.
     - If you unscrew the screws too far, the 90-degree clips will detatch from the vertical mounting bar.
 Reattach them facing inwards when reinstalling the cooler.